Samuel Frickleton: First World War

 For most conspicuous bravery and determination when with attacking troops, which came under heavy fire and were checked.
 Although slightly wounded, Lance Corporal Frickleton dashed forward at the head of his section, rushed through a barrage and personally destroyed with bombs an enemy machine gun and crew, which were causing heavy casualties.
 He then attacked the second gun, killing the whole of the crew of twelve.
 By the destruction of these two guns he undoubtedly saved his own and other units from very severe casualties and his magnificent courage and gallantry ensured the capture of the objective.
 During the consolidation of the position he suffered a second severe wound.
 He set, throughout, a great example of heroism.

 — London Gazette, No. 30215, 2 August 1917.

 Evacuated to England for medical treatment, Frickleton's wounds would affect his health for the remainder of his life.
-He was presented with his VC by King George V on 17 September 1917, in a ceremony at Glasgow.
+He was presented with his VC by King George V on 17 September 1917, in a ceremony at Ibrox Park, Glasgow.
 By then he was an acting sergeant, which was confirmed later that year.
 After a period of further hospitalisation, he was selected for and underwent officer training.
 He was commissioned as a second lieutenant in March 1918 and returned to the Rifle Brigade.
 However, his health problems persisted and he again was repatriated to New Zealand in June 1918.

 The first of the VC recipients of the NZEF to return to New Zealand, Frickleton was accorded a hero's welcome.
 A reception was held in Frickleton's honour at the Auckland Town Hall.
 He spent the remainder of the year under medical care before being discharged from the NZEF in December 1918.
 Of his brothers who also served in the war, one was killed in the Battle of the Somme, and three others were wounded.